Addrinfo#== behaves oddly

 > irb 2.4.0 :001 > require 'socket' => true 2.4.0 :002 > Addrinfo.tcp('0.0.0.0', 1234) == Addrinfo.tcp('0.0.0.0', 1234) => false 2.4.0 :003 > a = Addrinfo.tcp('0.0.0.0', 1234) => #<Addrinfo: 0.0.0.0:1234 TCP> 2.4.0 :004 > a == a => true 2.4.0 :005 >

-Updated by akr (Akira Tanaka) over 1 year ago
+Updated by akr (Akira Tanaka) about 2 years ago

 - Status changed from Open to Feedback